arjanjohan/scaffold-sui/README.md

 Visit your app on: `http://localhost:3000`.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

+**Note:** For a comprehensive list of available yarn commands and their usage, please refer to our [documentation](https://scaffold-iota-docs.vercel.app/commands).

 **What's next**:

 - Edit your smart contract `counter.move` in `packages/move/sources`
 - Edit your frontend homepage at `packages/nextjs/app/page.tsx`.
 For guidance on [routing](https://nextjs.org/docs/app/building-your-application/routing/defining-routes) and configuring [pages/layouts](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts) checkout the Next.js documentation.
 - Edit your Move tests in: `packages/move/test`.
 To run test use `yarn test`

-## TODO

 ## Next steps

-Scaffold IOTA has successfully implemented core features essential for IOTA developers, providing a great starting point with NextJS.
+I successfully implemented the core features essential for IOTA developers, providing a great starting point with Scaffold IOTA.
 This version offers a streamlined development experience with hot module reloading, custom hooks, and seamless wallet integration.

 In the scope of this hackathon, it was not possible to complete everything.
-Here's a list of issues (big and small) that are on the roadmap:
+Here's a list of issues (big and small) that are still on the roadmap:

-- Add type safety for `useScafffoldSubmitTransction` arguments.
-Module name and function names are working correctly.
+- Add type safety for `useScafffoldSubmitTransction` function arguments.
+Module name and function names are working correctly with type safety.
-- Combine the `useScafffoldSubmitTransction` and `useSubmitTransction` hooks to accept addresses, and apply type safety only when address is not provided
+- Combine the `useScafffoldSubmitTransction` and `useSubmitTransction` hooks to accept addresses, and apply type safety only when address is not provided.
-- Fix and enable network switching
+- Fix and enable network switching (currently blocked by [this issue](https://discord.com/channels/1341659158071611445/1368142371426144266)).
-- Update docs with latest hook information
-- Add documentation and create tutorials for easier onboarding.
-- Develop more pre-built components for common dApp functionalities.
-- Integrate different templates/configurations for Move contracts
-- Update `filterAndSortTokenBalances` to use metadata instead of cointype
+- Update `filterAndSortTokenBalances` to use metadata instead of cointype.

 ## Issues I ran into during development